Information for Visiting Observers

 Administrative Complex gate and doors.
 The same combination applies to all locations.
 Please call the staff listed above for the current numbers.
-Shuttles are equipped with remote openers mounted the button as you approach the gates (at km 13 and at the Protecting all Telescopes from Vehicle Headlights is
+Shuttles are equipped with remote openers mounted the button as you approach the gates from the outside (at km 13 and Protecting all Telescopes from Vehicle Headlights is